unusualcomputers/space_window/README.md

  ./space_window_install.sh
 ```

-The script installs a whole bunch of things, it's pretty easy to read if you want to fid out what, but in short all of it is software used to run our code provided by good people of the internet and nothing else.
+The script installs a whole bunch of things, it's pretty easy to read if you want to find out what, but in short all of it is software used to run our code provided by good people of the internet and nothing else.
 It takes a while, about half an hour or more on Pi Zero.

 In most cases things would just work after you installed the code, and you can tweak much of the behaviour using the browser.
 Just reboot and watch the screen, it will tell you how to connect to it (basically type in the_name_of_your_machine.local in a browser on some computer on the same network, default is rapberrypi.local, ours is spacewindow.local).